awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 The thread is processing an `ALTER TABLE` statement\.
 This state occurs after the table with the new structure has been created but before rows are copied into it\.
 For a thread in this state, you can use the Performance Schema to obtain information about the progress of the copy operation\.

 **creating sort index**
 Aurora MySQL is performing a sort because it can't use an existing index to satisfy the `ORDER BY` or `GROUP BY` clause of a query\.
-For more information, see [sort index](ams-states.sort-index.md)\.
+For more information, see [creating sort index](ams-states.sort-index.md)\.

 **creating table**
 The thread is creating a permanent or temporary table\.